 STEM Scholars Program Faculty-Student Summer Grants

-Deadline: March 8th by 11:59 PM
+Deadline: March 5th by 11:59 PM

 The college is offering funding to STEM faculty who hire a current first-year or sophomore Bates STEM Scholar as a summer research assistant.
 This is a key part of the science enrichment experience for STEM Scholars who are eager to have a research experience while at Bates.

-The Bates STEM Scholars Program
+The Bates STEM Scholar Program

 The STEM Scholars Program encourages retention and success in STEM fields among students from groups traditionally underrepresented in the sciences, including African American, Asian American, Hispanic/Latino, Native Alaskan, Native American, Native Pacific Islander, and first-generation to college students as well as students from under-resourced high schools in Maine.
 Students are selected for the program through recruitment and application, and are chosen based on their interest in and aptitude for STEM.
-The program is directed by April Hill.
+The program is directed by April Horton.

 The STEM Scholars Program takes place during the academic year, and is grounded in a first-year seminar and subsequent half-credit courses in the first and second year that enrich, review, and supplement course work in gateway STEM courses, building STEM identity and a sense of community.
 The program introduces students to science writing, reading scientific literature, quantitative skill building, and careers in STEM.
 For more information go to bates.edu/stem-scholars/.